Cardiovascular Disease Prevention

 By collaboratively working with partners, we aim to reduce cardiovascular events for patients as a result of their CVD risk factors, closing health inequality gaps, and improving their health by reducing morbidity and mortality.

-Our mission is to ensure patients with CVD risk factors are detected and treated appropriately, and to ensure legacy work from the recent national CVD programmes are sustained.
+Our mission is to support the early detection and treatment of patients with CVD risk factors, and to help sustain the legacy of recent national CVD programmes.

-This will be achieved through collaborative working with the regional health and social care system, to reduce inequalities within our population, providing capability and capacity to meet our objectives.
+HI NENC will work collaboratively with the regional health and social care system, to reduce inequalities within our population, providing capability and capacity to meet our objectives.

 Benefits